 So, when is the first game going to be played in this 3TC format?

-It is known as the Solidarity Cup and it will be played on the 27th of June.
+It is known as the Solidarity Cup and it will be played on the 18th of July (which is also the Mandela Day).
 The Solidarity Cup is a marquee event as it restarts live cricket again in South Africa.
 Some of South Africa’s finest cricketers are going to take part in this three-team marquee event.
 The SuperSport Park in Centurion will play host to this 3TC game.

 Who are the teams and the players taking part?